Emotional Management- 2015

 I find these steps can be helpful for the speaker.
 Regarding the listener, Rosenberg recommends empathic listening, but, as far as I know, he does not list any specific guidelines.
 I have developed what I call “reflective/empathic listening guidelines” which we can learn and practice in therapy.
 This can be your absolute best and most helpful tool when dealing with emotional management and communication.

 Meditation is also a practice that can be very helpful in managing strong, exaggerated, or negative emotions.
 Again, it is important to make note that these psychological benefits are not the primary or ultimate purpose of meditation in the Buddhist sense, but rather are a beneficial secondary effect.
 For the purpose of emotional management, however, meditation can provide many positive benefits.
-It can provide a calm space for you to learn to sit with emotions, tolerate them, and to learn that emotions, like physical sensations come and go naturally during the meditation period.
-We can learn that emotions are impermanent and ever changing.
-That we don’t need to hold on to them or exaggerate them.
-But rather we can learn to understand them, make choices about their implications, but also to just observe them rise up and fall away.
-We can learn to sit still in silence, and be at peace with the present moment, moment by moment, whatever your emotions are.
+It can provide a calm space for you to learn to sit with emotions, tolerate them, and to learn that emotions, like physical sensations come and go naturally during the meditation period, just as they come and go in our daily life.
+You can learn that emotions are impermanent and ever changing.
+That you don’t need to hold on to them or exaggerate them.
+But rather you can learn to understand them, make choices about their implications, but also to just observe them rise up and fall away.
+You can learn to sit still in silence, be present with yourself, and be at peace with the present moment, moment by moment, whatever your emotions are.

 In a writing from Yung-chia, quoted by Foster and Shoemaker in the book, Roaring Stream, we can read an ancient description of meditation experience.
 Even then, dealing with feelings was an issue, and meditation was found to be helpful.